Particular/docs.particular.net/nservicebus/messaging/message-correlation.md

 ---
 title: Message correlation
 summary: Explains the concept of a message correlation and the use of the correlation ID header
+component: Core
+reviewed: 2016-08-29
+related:
+ - nservicebus/messaging/headers
 ---

 Message correlation is the act of connecting instances of request messages with instances of response messages.
 Since all messages have a `Message Id` the `Correlation Id` is just a reference back to the specific message instance that caused this message to be sent back as a reply.

-This is a well known pattern from the [Enterprise Integration Patterns book](http://www.enterpriseintegrationpatterns.com/patterns/messaging/CorrelationIdentifier.html)
+This is a pattern from the [Enterprise Integration Patterns book](http://www.enterpriseintegrationpatterns.com/patterns/messaging/CorrelationIdentifier.html).

 One example usage is that it allows NServiceBus to find out which callback to invoke should the user have requested a callback when the request message was sent out.